- Language: en

 Comparison with middleware conditional processing¶

-- They are applied globally to all views in your project
+- It’s applied globally to all views in your project.

-- They don’t save you from generating the response itself, which may be expensive
+- It doesn’t save you from generating the response, which may be expensive.

 You should choose the most appropriate tool for your particular problem here.